 As you can see on the webpage for this product, there is much more information available than Revit has built-in parameters for.
 That is why you are adding a web address (URL) to this information.
-However, as you will learn later, it is possible to add additional custom parameters in Revit.
+However, as you will learn later, it is possible to add additional custom material parameters in Revit.

 - 14. Switch back to the InterfaceFlor website. - 15.
-Near the top of the screen, click High-res Images (Figure 4-3.6).
+Near the top of the screen, click High-res Images (Figure 4-3.6). - 16.
+Click to download a zip archive of all high-res images.